Using Paged.js with Laravel

 }

-The first block, is used to tell PagedJS to add content in the margin of the PDF, at the bottom center position (check all the positions available).
+The first block tells PagedJS to add content in the margin of the PDF, at the bottom center position.
+The second block makes available the title of the chapter to PagedJS using named strings.

 Generate PDFs